-Other themes examined in detail in Essay Eleven Part One include the following: (1) DM-theorists' confused use of the word "contradiction", and (2) the doctrine that everything is interconnected.
+Other topics examined in detail in Essay Eleven Part One include the following: (1) DM-theorists' confused use of the word "contradiction", and (2) the doctrine that everything is interconnected.

-Part of my criticism of (1) is based on the observation that if nature is fundamentally contradictory then any evidence offered in its support must simultaneously refute and confirm the predictions of whatever theory is being tested.
-The options available to DM-theorists to paint their way out of this corner are examined in detail; all are shown to fail.
+As part of the criticism of (1) it is pointed out that if nature is fundamentally contradictory then any evidence offered in its support must simultaneously refute and confirm the predictions of whatever theory is actually being tested.
+The options available to DM-theorists to paint their way out of this corner are examined in detail and are all shown to fail.

 Moreover, contrary to what is usually claimed, the LOC makes no existential claims; it merely says that if one proposition is true its contradictory is false.
-To be sure, dialecticians reject this idea (but only when and where it suits them); however, they can do this only on the basis of the above figurative extension to the content of sentences using the word "contradiction".
+To be sure, dialecticians reject this idea (but only when and where it suits them); however, they are only able to do this on the basis of the above figurative extension to the content of sentences using the word "contradiction".

 [LOC = Law of Non-Contradiction.]

 [The etymology of the word "conflict", from the Latin, supports this view: conflictus: 'a contest', is defined here.
-Of course, this is not to deny that there are profound and fundamental conflicts in class society; but here there are agents -- and they can contradict one another, just as they can enter into conflict, thus powering the class war.]
+Of course, this isn't to deny that there are profound and fundamental conflicts in class society, but here there are agents -- and they can contradict one another, just as they can enter into conflict, thus powering the class war.]

 Finally, it is difficult to see how such figurative "contradictions" could actually cause change -- any more than, say, the metaphorical depiction of an uncouth man as a "pig" can create rashers of bacon.